Audio ToolKit started with only C++11 a long time ago, and now with version 3.1, it’s going to be full C++17.

-I’m happy to announce the release of a mono transient shaper based on the Audio Toolkit.
-They are available on Windows and OS X (min.
-10.11) in different formats.
+I’m happy to announce the update of ATK Side-Chain Compressor based on the Audio Toolkit and JUCE.
+It is available on Windows (AVX compatible processors) and OS X (min.
+10.9, SSE4.2) in different formats.

 This update changes storage format and allows linked channels to be steered by a mix of power coming from each channel, each passing through its own attack-release filter.
 It enables more creative workflows with makeup gain specific to each channel.
 The rest of the plugin works as before, with an optional Middle/Side processing as well as side-chain working either on each channel separately or in middle/side.

 This plugin requires the universal runtime on Windows, which is automatically deployed with Windows update (see tis discussion on the JUCE forum).
 If you don’t have it installed, please check Microsoft website.

 After the book on LLVM core libraries, I want to have a look at the cookbook.